“As a freelancer, how do I choose my niche? And do I need to niche down at all?”

 Personally, I chose to niche by client situation (challenger brands) instead of by industry.
 I get to learn new industries all the time, while applying timeless branding principles.
 I’ve yet to be even remotely bored, and I’ve been doing this since 1997.

 Bear in mind that no matter how sharply you niche, you will always attract some prospects that aren’t a perfect fit.
 Whether you choose to accept those gigs is up to you.
 If, as a business owner, you decide on a mix that’s “80% my niche, 20% pot-luck projects,” that’s entirely your call.

 One very important role of niching is to focus your marketing efforts in a way that increases your odds of success.
-I find this to be a more pressing concern than the as-yet-unrealized scenario of “my clients will all be the same and then I’ll be bored.”
+I find this to be a more pressing concern than the as-yet-unrealized scenario of “my clients might all be the same, and then I’ll be bored.”

 “If my niche is too narrow, won’t I limit my earning potential?”

 Only in extreme cases.
 If your niche is “left-handed florists in Topeka,” that’s probably too narrow to sustain you.
 But most of us aren’t making choices like that.

 The operative question, usually, is not whether there is demand for our services; this has almost always been proven.
 The question is how to harness that demand, with the right offer in the right place for the right people.
 Niching helps you harness demand.

 “Some very large brands don’t niche, so you don’t have to.”

 This is what I call a “Ben Shapiro argument”: It sounds smart until you think about it for about five seconds.